plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/services/metrics/ukm_api.md

 ### Controlling the Aggregation of Metrics

-Control of which metrics are included in the History table is done via the same [`tools/metrics/ukm/ukm.xml`](https://cs.chromium.org/chromium/src/tools/metrics/ukm/ukm.xml) file in the Chromium codebase.
-To have a metric aggregated, `<aggregation>` and `<history>` tags need to be added.
+Control of which metrics are included in the [History](http://go/aggregated-ukm#history-table) table (the table behind the main UKM dashboard) is done via the same [`tools/metrics/ukm/ukm.xml`](https://cs.chromium.org/chromium/src/tools/metrics/ukm/ukm.xml) file in the Chromium codebase.
+To have a metric aggregated, `<history>`, `<aggregation>` and `<statistics>` tags need to be added along with the type of statistic to be generated..

 ```xml
 <event name="Goat.Teleported">